lygaret/groupware/JOURNAL.md

   * use more objects, `Data.define`, and fewer magic symbol hashes
     * personally, I think switching to sequel Model objects is too heavyweight (I don't want `Paths.find()` style methods), but there's got to be a way to define a hash wrapper that's consistently returned by the repos
+    * switched to using a singleton class extension for result hashes, and it works really well

 * collection controller
   * actually parse the XML, rather than doing all the path searches inline - it's pretty confusing as it stands